NFL Rumors: Drew Brees Close To Returning, But Saints May Stick With Teddy Bridgewater A Little Longer

 Drew Brees is reportedly close to ready to return after rehabbing his injured thumb, but the New Orleans Saints may ride their hot hand a little longer.

-As NOLA.com reported, Brees said he was expecting to be on the field for his team’s game against the Arizona Cardinals this week.
-Brees has been recovering from the thumb surgery he underwent last month, and has been able to return to practice on a limited basis.
+As NOLA reported, Brees said he was expecting to be on the field for his team’s game against the Arizona Cardinals this week.
+Brees has been recovering from the thumb surgery that he underwent last month, and has been able to return to practice on a limited basis.
 While Brees appeared more confident about his ability to play, Saints head coach Sean Payton was more reserved, saying that Brees would still be a game-time decision for the team’s Week 8 matchup.

 As the International Business Times noted, the Saints may be leaning toward sticking with Teddy Bridgewater, who has led the team to five consecutive wins while posting a 67.7 completion percentage, racking up 1,370 yards and nine touchdowns in five games.